yanicksenn/yanicksenn/README.md

 - JavaScript, TypeScript
 - Go

-### Quotes I like

-> Deploying as fast as possible but as slow as necessary

-> Life is short and hard drives are slow

 ### Things I want to build

-- Local information retrieval system for various data types (textfiles, pdfs, etc.).
+- Local [information retrieval system](https://github.com/yanicksenn/mini-retrieval) for various data types (textfiles, pdfs, etc.).
 - Templating system that replaces variables in files and folders.
 - Unity-Files to create, read, and update persistent files in the unity eco-system.
 - Unity-Persistence to load and store complex objects at runtime